phuepwint-thwe/NLP_A6/README.md

 ### Features:
 - **Chat Interface:** Users can enter messages in a web-based chatbox.
 - **Intelligent Responses:** The model generates personalized responses using `qa_chain`.
-- **Source Display:** The chatbot provides links to relevant source documents.

 ### Screenshots:
 - **Chatbot Interface**